Birthgap — global fertility and the timing of parenthood

 Global average (2024): 62.4% · European average (2024): 63.8%

-In 2021, the total motherhood prevalence rate in Ukraine stood at 63.4%, marking a decrease of 2.2 percentage points from the previous year.
-This downward trend has continued over the last five years, with an average TMR of 67.0% during 2017–2021.
-When compared to the 1970s average of 103.4%, the current rate is approximately 40 percentage points lower.
-Among all countries globally, Ukraine ranks lowest in TMR, positioned 38th out of 38.
+In Ukraine, the total motherhood prevalence rate stood at 63.4% in 2021, marking a decrease of 2.2 percentage points from the previous year.
+This rate has been on a downward trend over the last five years, with the average from 2017 to 2021 at 67.0%.
+When compared to figures from the 1970s, which averaged 103.4%, current levels have dropped by roughly 40 percentage points.

 Total Maternal Rate (TMR) over the decades